btoone/dotfiles/README.md

     cd dotfiles
     rake

-The rake task will create symlinks in your home directory (~) for the dotfiles, backing up any existing files with the same name.
+The rake task will create symlinks in your home directory (~) for the dotfiles and back up any existing files with the same name.

 # TODO #